shanmuha/aerospike-kube/image/README.md

 ## Example

-In your kubernetes PetSet yaml:
+In your kubernetes StatefulSet yaml:

 ```
 spec: